malonetheressa/memory_game/README.md

 # memory-game
-A simple image-based memory game using HTML, CSS, and JavaScript.
-(French)
+A simple game made in JavaScript, HTML, and CSS.
+(French language)